Insured against climate risks

 Title: Integrated financial management of climate risks in the agricultural sector

-Lead executing agency: Ministerio de Agricultura y Riego (MINAGRI)
+Lead executing agency: Ministry of Agriculture and Irrigation (Ministerio de Agricultura y Riego – MINAGRI)

 Overall term: 2014 to 2019

 Around three quarters of Peru’s rural population works in the agricultural sector.
-The main crops under production are cane sugar, rice, corn, potatoes, bananas, cassava and grasses for livestock farming.
-Over the past several years, the agricultural sector in Peru has experienced dynamic growth, with its annual export volume doubling to USD 4.5 billion between 2007 and 2011.
-However, this development is at risk on account of droughts, floods and extreme temperature fluctuations that are all increasing in frequency and intensity as a result of climate change.
-The climate phenomenon El Niño, in particular, has been responsible for economic losses totalling billions of dollars.
+The main crops under production are sugarcane, rice, corn, potatoes, bananas, cassava and grasses for livestock farming.
+In recent years, the agricultural sector has experienced dynamic growth, with its annual export volume increasing by 41 per cent between 2010 and 2017 to 4.8 billion US dollars.
+However, climate change is leading to an increase in droughts, floods, landslides and extreme temperature fluctuations.
+The El Niño climate phenomenon regularly causes billions of dollars’ worth of economic damage.

-Peru possesses a risk transfer system for agriculture that is supported by the state and the private sector.
-It focuses on agricultural insurance products that provide protection against climate risks.
+Peru has a risk transfer system for the agricultural sector financed by the state and the private sector, including insurance against climate risks.

 The Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH is supporting the development of integrated financial management to protect against climate risks in Peru.
 In the project funded by the International Climate Initiative (IKI), GIZ is cooperating with the Ministry of Agriculture and Irrigation, the banking supervisory authority SBS, insurance companies and private pension funds, the Ministry of Economic Affairs and Finance and private insurance companies.
 An alliance with the reinsurance company Munich Re was formed to analyse the vulnerability of the agricultural sector to climate change.